On this Independence Day, it’s a good time to ask ourselves this question: What is America, and what should it be?

 It’s time to resist this temptation.
 The fact is, what has made America so special is what must be respected and protected.
 This is what “resist” must stand for.
 We must resist the temptation to feel and not think.
 We must resist the revolutionary desire to create a new paradigm when none is needed.

-Our past is checkered, but our founding principle of freedom and opportunity for all should be considered untouchable.
+Our past is checkered, but our founding principles of freedom and opportunity for all should be considered untouchable.
 The melting pot created our identity, and it is crucial for our survival.

 Our future is at stake.
 We must not give away the “American Way” for an irrational, utopian dream that has never before worked in human history.